truenas/documentation/content/en/hub/tasks/scheduled/rsync.md

 host.
 Select *Module* in the *Rsync Mode* dropdown.
 Enter the *Remote Module Name* exactly.

-Setting the *Times* option, preserves modification times of the files.
+Setting the *Times* option preserves the modification times of files.
 Set *Compress* to reduce the size of data to transmit.
 This is recommended for slow connections. *Archives* can be set to run recursively preserving symlinks, permissions, modification times, group, and special files.
 When run as root, the